microsoft/omi/Unix/doc/setup-ntlm-omi.md

 ###The Process:

-- the omi client requests authentication using the username and optional password to acquire a stored credential.
+- The omi client requests authentication using the username and optional password to acquire a stored credential.
  It does not use the user name and password directly.
 The credential is acquired either from winbind or a local credentials file in ~/.omi.